apache/openwhisk/docs/reference.md

 * The memory limit M is in the range from [128MB..512MB] and is set per action in MB.
 * A user can change the limit when creating the action.
 * A container cannot have more memory allocated than the limit.

+### Per action logs (MB) (Default: 10MB)
+* The log limit M is in the range from [0MB..10MB] and is set per action in MB.
+* A user can change the limit when creating the action.
+* If a container writes more logs than the limit, the activation will contain the logs until that limit and truncated afterwards.
+The last logline will contain warning.

 ### Per action artifact (MB) (Fixed: 1MB)
 * The maximum code size for the action is 1MB.